bellmit/attic/articles/conduct.rst

 Reporting
 ---------

-Persons asked to stop any harassing behavior must comply immediately.
+Anyone asked to stop any harassing behavior must comply immediately.

-Any person can report harassment by levelling a charge.

-Some SOA activities may have members on hand who are responsible for overseeing the activity.
-Participants can also report harassment directly to those members.
+XXX fix the reporting and enforcement process.

 Credit
 ------